 When would I use single record vs multiple records?

 You can configure how many times you need the information to be recorded with the minimum number of records.
-In this case that'd be the number of fridges you have.
+In this case that'd be the number of fridges you have (5).

 Single records are useful for creating long forms where data only needs to be collected once each time the task is completed.
-For example, an Accident Report Form.
+For example, an Accident Report Form or an audit.

 Which field type should I use?

 Text fields are useful for capturing short answers, like names or initials.
 Dates also work best as text fields.

 Number fields capture temperatures, counts or any other numerical data.
 They can have prefixes (e.g. £) or suffixes (e.g. °C).
 You'll also be able to add out of range warnings too - useful for compliance tasks (explained below).

 Options allow you to give selection of choices for your teams, either in a dropdown menu, or button selector.
 These work best for things that don't change often, like menu items.
 Text fields are better if you're capturing something changeable as otherwise you'll need to edit the options often.

 Section Title field type to create sub headings in your Record Logs.
 This will create a new section in your Record Log, useful for longer forms like audits.